 Does it matter if I use fresh or frozen peas?

-No. Fresh or frozen peas can be used for this recipe.
+No. Fresh, canned or frozen peas can be used for this recipe.
 Unless you grow your own peas, it's difficult to determine how fresh peas from the grocery store or farmers' market are.
 I prefer frozen peas for this dish since they have been flash-frozen at their peak of freshness to preserve as many natural vitamins and minerals as possible.
+I personally prefer fresh or frozen over canned peas.

 Will canned peas work in this recipe?